 What is the best age to start orthodontic treatment?

-So that your child doesn’t outgrow any corrections, we don’t begin treatment until about age 10 to 14 or later, depending on the treatment plan.
+To ensure your child doesn’t outgrow any corrections, we don’t begin treatment until about age 10 to 14 or later, depending on the treatment plan.
+But every child is different.
+We could start earlier or later.
+But before we determine the “start date,” we’ll discuss options, reasons, and our thoughts so that together, we can make the treatment decision that is perfect for you and your child.

 There is no one choice for everybody, so call Brush Floss & Smile today.
 We’ll complete an assessment and present all of your options to you.
 Together we’ll choose the best way to make your smile dreams come true!
 Call now!
 647-691-2213